Advances in Brain Tumor Clinical Care and Research

 Collaborative Scientific Workshops and Meetings

-NCI-CONNECT scientific workshops are an effort to bring together brain cancer experts from around the world and across specialties – neuro-oncology, neuropathology, neurosurgery and science – and patient advocates to discuss the biology of a specific disease and find ways to collaborate to improve therapies and develop new clinical trials.
+NCI-CONNECT scientific workshops bring together brain cancer experts from around the world and across specialties—neuro-oncology, neuropathology, neurosurgery, and scientific research—with patient advocates to discuss the biology of a specific disease and find ways to collaborate to improve therapies and develop new clinical trials.

-In 2018 and 2019, we successfully brought together health care providers, scientists, and advocates to NIH to discuss histone mutated (midline) gliomas, oligodendrogliomas, and medulloblastoma, and collaborated with colleagues on ependymoma, and a clinical outcomes assessment meeting.
+In 2018 and 2019, we successfully brought together health care providers, scientists, and advocates to discuss histone mutated (midline) gliomas, oligodendrogliomas, medulloblastomas, and ependymomas—and hosted a Clinical Outcomes Assessment Meeting.
 We also co-hosted the Fourth Biennial World Summit of Brain Tumor Patient Advocates.

-Experts at the Histone Mutated Glioma Workshop identified the needs for diagnostic and treatment standards, disease biology and biological targets, and disease-specific clinical trial designs.
-Their recommendations and action plan were published in Neuro-Oncology Advances (January 2020).
+Experts at the Histone Mutated Glioma Workshop identified the need for diagnostic and treatment standards, disease biology and biological targets, and disease-specific clinical trial designs.
+Their recommendations and action plan were published in Neuro-Oncology Advances in January 2020.

 Participants at the Oligodendroglioma Workshop recognized the need to combine data, resources, and samples to develop better treatments for patients with oligodendrogliomas.
-Their recommendations and action plans are published in Neuro-Oncology Advances (December 2019) and include a multifaceted and interrelated approach covering: biology and preclinical models, data sharing and advanced molecular diagnosis and imaging, clinical trial design, and patient outreach and engagement.
+Their recommendations and action plans were published in Neuro-Oncology Advances in December 2019 and include a multifaceted and interrelated approach that covers: biology and preclinical models, data sharing, advanced molecular diagnosis and imaging, clinical trial design, and patient outreach and engagement.

 At the Medulloblastoma Workshop, participants reviewed advances in research and shared insights related to scientific and clinical challenges in studying and treating patients.
 Working groups identified unmet needs in clinical trial design, tissue acquisition and testing, tumor modeling, and measurement of clinical outcomes.
-Participants identified opportunities for collaboration, discussed plans to create a working group of clinicians, researchers, and patient advocates, and developed specific action items and next steps to expedite progress in adult medulloblastoma that are being submitted for publication.
+Participants also identified opportunities for collaboration; discussed plans to create a working group of clinicians, researchers, and patient advocates; and developed specific action items and next steps to expedite progress in adult medulloblastoma.

 The Fourth Biennial Ependymoma Consensus determined areas of research for ependymoma, including grading and diagnosing ependymoma, molecular and genetic testing, and clinical care and treatments to make progress in patient outcomes.
 With these goals and strategies, participants will collaborate to more effectively address these issues.